aiplan4eu/ai4europe-maze-planner/README.md

 # AI4EU Maze Planning, Execution and Simulation

-This is an example of integrated planning, execution and simulation that can be executed on the AI4EI experiments platform.
-A Graphical User Interface (GUI) allows to assemble a simple maze with agents, pushable obstacles, and goal locations.
-The GUI can send states to the simulator and request the goals to be reached by the executor.
+This is an example of integrated planning, execution and simulation that can be executed on the AI4EU experiments platform.
+A Graphical User Interface (GUI) allows to assemble a simple maze with up to five agents, pushable obstacles, and goal locations.
+The GUI can send a state to the simulator (to overwrite the simulators current state) and request the goals to be reached by the executor.

+Here is a simplified summary of the behavior/flow of each component.

+GUI:
+1. Assemble a maze (with goal locations for agents)
+2. Request goal achievement
+3. Wait for response from executor

+The GUI also draws the internal state of the simulator when it receives a message state message.

+Executor:
+1. Wait for goal(s)
+2. Assemble planning problem
+3. Request plan from planner
+4. Execute plan (if one was found)
+5. Return success or failure to GUI

+Simulator:
+- Execute action (and update internal state accordingly)
+- Send state updates (when internal state changes)

+Planner:
+- Solve planning problem and return solution or failure

 If added and connected in the Acumos Design Studio on the AI4EU experiments platform, the interaction between components will be orchestrated and the resulting solution can be executed in a cluster.

 Below we explain how to get this solution to run on a local Kubernetes cluster via Minikube.